How To Prevent Car Windows From Fogging Up In Winter?

-8 Tips To Keep Car Windows From Fogging Up
+8 Tips To Stop Car Windows From Fogging Up

-Here are actual tips you can try to prevent your car windows from fogging up.
+Here are actual tips you can do to stop your car windows from fogging up in winter.
 Make sure to follow as many of them as possible.

 1. Clean Windows More Often

-Usually, we clean the windows when we can’t drive because of dirtiness.
-However, during the winter, it’s important to clean windows often, even if they seem to be clear.
+During the winter, it’s important to clean windows more often, even if they seem to be clear.
 Clean windows won’t have any dirt on them, and moisture won’t stick to them so easily.

 Together with glass cleaner, use some high-quality glass cleaning microfiber cloth or paper towel and thoroughly clean the glass.